davidtchiu/davidtchiu.github.io/teaching/cs261/hwk4.LL/index.md

     Summing down: 49995000 took 49995000 hops
     Removing all elements: took 0 hops
     ```
     Try to understand why it requires this many hops to do these operations on only 10,000 elements.
 (The "removing list" took 0 hops, but that's not real.
 It's only because the `remove()` methods haven't been implemented yet!)
+Let's take care of that next.

+#### Code Along with David: The Remove Operations
 2. Our book writes most of the methods in `SinglyLinkedList` when discussing linked structures, but there are two left for you to do: The 1-argument `remove(int index)` method takes an `index` and removes the item located at that position from the list (while returning the data sotred inside that node).
 The other 1-argument `remove(E item)` method takes a stored object, searches for it, and then removes the first occurrence of that item from the list if it's found (return a `boolean`).
 Implement these two methods and test them before proceeding.

     Before working on those, you must first complete the helper methods, `removeFirst()` and `removeAfter(Node<E> target)`.
 Their "skeleton code" is given near the bottom the source code.
 Like I did in class for `addFirst()` and `addAfter()`, you should start by drawing out on a sheet of paper what needs to happen to your "links" in order to delete the `Node` object. **You do not need to traverse any nodes to complete these two helper methods.** After you have completed these helper methods, then work on the `remove(..)` methods.
 Test them to ensure they're working.
 Try all sorts of edge cases until you are convinced they're in good working order.
 Here are a couple examples of how they should work.